hausbus/iobroker.hausbusde/README.md

 ## Installation
 <!--You can either install the adapter via the ioBroker web interface or on your local machine via npm.-->
-This adapter is actually in pilot phase and not yet contained in the ioBroker catalog.
-Therefore it can be installed from GIT by:<br>
+This adapter is actually in pilot phase and not yet contained in the official ioBroker catalog.
+If you are facing any problems or bug please contact info@haus-bus.de<br>
+The adapter can be installed from GIT with the following instructions:<br>

 <img src="admin/install.jpg"><br>
 1: Choose Adapter<br>